Skip to main content

 A light vehicle pre-start checklist is a daily inspection form completed by the driver before using a car, ute, van or SUV for work purposes.
 It is a systematic walk-around and cabin check that covers tyres (condition, pressure and tread depth), all lights (headlights, tail lights, indicators, brake lights and reverse lights), mirrors, windscreen and wipers, under-bonnet fluids (engine oil, coolant, brake fluid, power steering, washer fluid), battery, belts and hoses, cabin controls (seatbelts, horn, handbrake, gauges, warning lights), safety equipment (first aid kit, fire extinguisher, warning triangle, hi-vis vest, torch) and documentation (registration, insurance, service sticker, logbook).
 The completed checklist provides a documented record that the vehicle was inspected and any defects reported before driving.

-Benefits of daily light vehicle pre-start checks
+Benefits of using this light vehicle pre-start checklist

 • Driver safety: catch tyre, brake, light and fluid issues before they cause a breakdown or accident on the road.